marktimemedia/Pink-Grid/readme.md

 * $padside:		If $autopad is false, it will use this value to manually add side padding. 		- Defaults to $defaultpad
 * $padtop:		Percentage padding above/below around each item. 								- Defaults to $magictop
 * $align 		Vertical-align property 														- Defaults to Top
+* $before:		Alternating row layouts: elements before this row 								- Defaults to 0
-* $altrow:		Create alternating row layouts (only numbers evenly divisible into $rowitems)	- Defaults to 0
+* $after:		Alternating row layouts: elements after this row 								- Defaults to 0

 For example: